Is GAINSWave safe for you? Read on to learn more.

 That’s what we all want.
 And that’s what I want for you.

-Unlock Additional Members Only Content Please login or register for a Free Membership to view this content. |
+Please login or register for a Free Membership to view this content.

 “Dear Susan;

 About 15-16 years ago, I went and had penile surgery.
 They place a couple of Alloderm inserts inside my penis.
 I have had no complications.
-After reading one of your articles, you said that your husband Tim gets p-shots.
-I wonder if getting a p-shot after having surgery would be a good and safe thing to do.
+After reading one of your articles, you said your husband Tim gets p-shots.
+I wonder if getting a P-shot after having surgery would be a good and safe thing to do.
 Can you PLEASE advise?

 Thanking you in advance and just loving all that you do.” — Craig (not his real name)